Fifty Three Matrix Factorizations: A systematic approach: Matrices from the classical Lie groups

 In the literature, the groups themselves go by various names with more traditional symbols.
 Our $\Un_1(p,q)$ goes by the symbol $\ortho{p, q}$ and is called the indefinite orthogonal group, pseudo-orthogonal group, hyperbolic orthogonal group, the generalized orthogonal group, etc. Our $\Un_2(p,q)$ is denoted simply $\un{p,q}$, the indefinite unitary group, etc. The quaternionic case is often denoted by the symbol $\symp{p, q}$ which we will restrict our use to the complex representation of $\Un_4(p,q)$.
 The quaternionic representation will be denoted by $\un{p, q, \mathbb{H}}$.

-In Remark \ref{rem:csdhcsdcompare}, we will point out the role played by these indefinite unitary groups in explaining a connection between the well known CS decomposition and the perhaps not as well known hyperbolic CS decomposition.
+In Remark \ref{rem:csdhcsdcompare}, we will point out the role played by these indefinite unitary groups in explaining a connection between the well-known CS decomposition and the perhaps not as well-known hyperbolic CS decomposition.
 A key mathematical point is the hyperbolic versions are not only analogous, but are indeed related through a Lie theoretic concept of the compact/noncompact dual KAK decomposition.

-\begin{remark}[the real perplectic group] We remark that the interesting \textit{real perplectic group}, studied in \cite{mackey2003structured}, are isomorphic to the indefinite orthogonal group with $p=\lceil\frac{n}{2}\rceil$ and $q=\lfloor\frac{n}{2}\rfloor$ as has already been pointed out in \cite{mackey2005perplectic}.
+\begin{remark}[the real perplectic group] We remark that the interesting \textit{real perplectic group}, studied in \cite{mackey2003structured}, is isomorphic to the indefinite orthogonal group with $p=\lceil\frac{n}{2}\rceil$ and $q=\lfloor\frac{n}{2}\rfloor$ as has already been pointed out in \cite{mackey2005perplectic}.

 Take as our $J$ the (backward identity) matrix $E_n$ with 1's on its antidiagonal.